Finding success in the art world

 The path to greatness

 UNT students also benefit from our proximity to Dallas-Fort Worth, one of the nation’s largest metropolitan areas.
-Our growing region has the second highest concentration of Fortune 500 companies in the U.S. and hosts seven major art museums, making it the ideal location for our art and design students to find valuable internships and great career opportunities.
+Our growing region has the fourth highest concentration of Fortune 500 companies in the U.S. and hosts seven major art museums, making it the ideal location for our art and design students to find valuable internships and great career opportunities.

 Our graduates have successful careers as studio artists, designers, art educators and art historians.